Abdllatif-max/lightweight-json-database/README.md

 ## **Security Notes**
 1. **Encryption Key**:
    - The encryption key is essential for accessing the database.
 Store it securely (e.g., in a secure secrets manager or environment variable).
-   - Losing the key will result in irreversible data loss, as the database cannot be decrypted.

 2. **Database File**:
    - The database file (`db.json`) is encrypted and secure even if accessed by unauthorized users.